 In the OCT image of the patient below, the subretinal hemorrhage (shaded orange) and the subretinal fluid (shaded blue) are located above the RPE (shaded yellow) and below the retina.
-The loss of the ellipsoid zone of the photoreceptors (shaded green) and the external limiting membrane (shaded red), signifies degeneration and atrophy of the photoreceptors.
+The loss of the junction the inner and outer segments of the photoreceptors (shaded green) and the external limiting membrane (shaded red), signifies degeneration and atrophy of the photoreceptors.